 To give you an idea on what “being more visible” actually means, here are a couple of examples:

 Find discussion forums online that are related to your target market

 Join them and participate.
 Be helpful and answer questions, as it will help you earn trust from your peers.
 Once that trust is established, you can slowly start to weave information about your business, thus boosting your brand awareness and eventually leading to more email subscribers.

 And remember rule number 1, never SPAM!

 Connect with key influencers and authority websites

 The method might seem old, but it still works!
 Get to know the top players in your market, the key influencers, and form an alliance.
 Again, it’s all about earning trust.
 Once you do that, you’ll be in a prime position to gain some top quality subscribers!

-Every industry has its thought-leaders and it’s easy to find industry influencers on social media, especially Twitter.
-There are great tools available, such as Followerwonk, that make it breeze to seek out the key players for your particular niche.
+Every industry has its thought leaders and it’s easy to find industry influencers on social media, especially Twitter.
+There are great tools available, such as Followerwonk, that make it a breeze to seek out the key players for your particular niche.

 Using Followerwonk to search for keywords in user bios